michael-metcalf/konami-code/README.md

 ⬆ ⬆ ⬇ ⬇ ⬅ ➡ ⬅ ➡ 🅱 🅰
 (Up, Up, Down, Down, Left, Right, Left, Right, B, A)
 ```

+There you have it.
+Enjoy, and good luck on your adventures!

 Learn more about the Konami Code [here](https://en.wikipedia.org/wiki/Konami_Code)!